Award Winning Wines From Margaret River

 In even better news for grapes, frosts here are a rarity and the humidity levels during the growing period are ideal.
 The region sees an average rainfall of 1190mm per year and its lowest mean annual temperature is just 7.6°C. Vines here are privileged to a diverse range of soils, from the foundations of Jarrah and Karri forests to the sandy Jindong soils and gravelly loams of Wilyabrup.
 The soils are highly permeable when moist, but sloping sites quickly shed moisture, and overall water-holding capacities are low.

 James Halliday on Margaret River

-“The landscape constantly varies, given character by the abundance of small creeks and gentle valleys, as well as by the profusion of native trees, shrubs and flowers.
-In physical terms a degree of protection from sea wind is the most important factor.
+“The landscape varies, given character by the abundance of small creeks and gentle valleys, as well as by the profusion of native trees, shrubs and flowers.
+In physical terms, a degree of protection from sea wind is the most important factor.